Behruamm/nordic-energy-ai/README.md

 - **Professional Design** - Enterprise-grade UI suitable for business presentations
 - **Full-Stack Implementation** - Complete solution from data processing to user interface

-## 👨‍💻 About the Developer
+## 👨‍💻 About Me

-This project demonstrates my passion for renewable energy and ability to create professional-grade applications that solve real business problems.
+This project demonstrates my passion for AI Automation and ability to create professional-grade applications that solve real business problems.
 I'm excited about the opportunity to contribute to Nordic Energy's mission of advancing sustainable energy solutions.

 ---